The Lanelands Shawl is also available as a fully customisable OPAF pattern.

 Required meterage (yardage)*

-This equates to 2 100g skeins of John Abon Textiles Harvest Hues 4ply in each colour (4 skeins in total)
+This equates to 150g (200g) of John Abon Textiles Harvest Hues 4ply in each colour.

 *The stated meterage (yardage) is the estimated quantity needed to create both the shawl and swatch using the yarns specified.
 Figures should be used as a guide only.